XyLe-GBP/waifu2x-ncnn-vulkan-GUI-Edition-Reloaded/README-en.md

 [Upscaling comparison video](https://www.youtube.com/embed/hU3T_Gu3Ehk)

+If you want to upscale your video, you need to download FFmpeg, place it in a desired location, and then
+You need to specify the location from within the application.
+Specify the location of FFmpeg.exe from `'Settings'→'Video Upscale Settings'→'FFmpeg.exe Path'` item.

 When upscaling video, first use FFmpeg to perform frame splitting.
 When you do this, it puts a very large load on your PC.
 If you have a low-spec PC, it may take a very long time.